infitx-org/typescript-svc-template/mock-service/README.md

   style TTK_FUNC stroke-dasharray: 5 5
 ```

 If a dependent service is still under development or too big to be run in the test harness, we can use TTK to mock that service.
-Please follow this documentation to create rules in TTK to get intended responses / callbacks from the mocked service.
+Please use the example template for TTK configuration files provided in this folder and import the necessary API specifications and create rules as needed.

-In this case, its preferable to run two separate TTK services.
-One for mocking and one for functional tests.
+_Note: In this case, its preferable to run two separate TTK services.
+One for mocking and one for functional tests._

+## Sample APIs

+The following sample APIs are provided with this template.
+- __FSPIOP 1.0__ This is asynchronous API which can be used to simulate a `mojaloop` switch or a `DFSP`.
+You need to configure `CALLBACK_ENDPOINT` in TTK to get callbacks.
+- __petstore__ This is a sample for synchronous API.